Practitioners' Perspectives on Designing Data Visualizations for the General Public: Motivation

-Casual data visualizations play a vital role in communicating data to the general public.
-Such visualizations, which are geared toward \textit{``everyday users''}~\cite{pousman_casual_2007}, have become staple features in news media sources~\cite{lopezosa_data_2023,engebretsen_data_2020}.
-This trend has only been magnified by the COVID-19 pandemic, as journalists worked to communicate complex data visually to lay audiences through a variety of media channels~\cite{zhang_mapping_2021,yang_systematic_2022}, spurring a growing body of research investigating the production of (COVID-19) data visualizations for the general public (e.g.,~\cite{zhang_visualization_2022,parsons_understanding_2021}).
-Although casual data visualizations have been defined and studied within visualization research (e.g.,~\cite{lee_how_2016,trajkova_exploring_2020}), definitions of the target audiences for such visualizations have remained broad and are seen to include \textit{``a wide spectrum of users from experts to novices''}~\cite{pousman_casual_2007}.
-We hypothesize that data visualization practitioners creating casual visualizations, e.g., in journalistic settings, also use broad definitions of their target audience, as media sources often cater content to a wide variety of people.
-However, such broad definitions of the target audience are seemingly at odds with the emphasis within data visualization literature on creating bespoke data visualizations for well-defined audiences~\cite{bottinger_reflections_2020,lee_reaching_2020,drucker_communicating_2018}, as a way to increase the usability and understandability of charts~\cite{burns_how_2020}.
+Public-facing data visualizations play a vital role in communicating data to the general public.
+Such visualizations, which are geared toward \textit{``everyday users''}~\citep{pousman_casual_2007}, have become staple features in news media~\citep{fu_more_2024,lopezosa_data_2023,engebretsen_data_2020}.
+This trend has only been magnified by the COVID-19 pandemic, as journalists worked to communicate complex data visually to the public through a variety of media channels~\citep{zhang_mapping_2021,yang_systematic_2022}.
+In response, a growing body of research has begun to investigate the production of (COVID-19) data visualizations for general audiences~\citep[e.g.,][]{zhang_visualization_2022,parsons_understanding_2021,gregory_datajourneys_2024}.
+These studies demonstrate that such visualizations result from situated design practices, where practitioners navigate data, visualization design guidelines, tools, constraints, and audience expectations.